 In the meantime, the police department is taking a case management approach to the current abandoned RVs you’re seeing on the street.
 We’re forming a special project team that will conduct an assessment of each RV in order to determine what resources are needed for removal.
 In some cases, the RVs are being used as homes and will require support from our mental health and homeless outreach teams.
 In other cases, the RVs may not be roadworthy and will require the Department of Infrastructure and Maintenance Operations to dismantle the RV on site prior to towing away the chassis.
 During this period before our contract renewal, we’ll also be working closely with our current tow operators to determine whether they have the desire or ability to continue providing the level of service that you deserve.

-This news website is brought to you by Chevron Richmond.
-We aim to provide Richmond residents with important information about what's going on in the community, and to provide a voice for Chevron Richmond on civic issues.
+The Richmond Standard is funded by the Chevron Products Company.
+We aim to provide Richmond residents with important information about what's going on at the Richmond Refinery and in the community, and to provide a voice for Chevron Products Company on civic issues.